sheltered-person/winforms/README.md

 # winforms
-The repository for educational projects for BSU courses using C# and WinFroms.
+The repository for educational projects for BSU courses using C# and WinForms.